Chabela Romero: Professional wrestling career

-Over the years Romero had a long running storyline feud with Irma González, which included several Lucha de Apuestas matches between the two.
+Over the years, Chabela Romero had a long running storyline feud with Irma González, which included several Lucha de Apuestas matches between the two.
 Romero lost to González on June 20, 1971, and again on January 17, 1974, both times leaving the ring without hair.
-Romero ended up winning the mask of Princesa Azul, as a result of her Lucha de Apuestas victory on November 1, 1975.
-At some point in the 1970s Romero gained a measure of revenge as she defeated González in a Lucha de Apuestas in Panama.
+On November 1, 1975, Romero ended up winning the mask of Princesa Azul.
+At some point in the 1970s, Romero gained a measure of revenge as she defeated González in a Lucha de Apuestas in Panama.
 The two ladies also took their feud to Japan, working for All Japan Women's Pro-Wrestling for several tours throughout the mid-to-late-1970s.
-On May 20, 1978, Chabela Romero defeated Maki Ueda in the finals of a tournament to win the vacant All Pacific Championship.
-She held the title for 81 days, before losing it to Ueda on a show in Tokyo, Japan.
-On February 25, 1979, Irma González defeated Romero in their fourth and last Lucha de Apuestas match, on a Universal Wrestling Association (UWA) show.
-After the feud with González concluded Chabela Romero and Vicki Williams became involved in a feud, in which Romero defeated Vicki Williams to win the UWA World Women's Championship.
-The championship change led to a Lucha de Apuestas between the two as well, with Vicki Williams pinning Romero, forcing her to be shaved bald afterward.
-Chabela Romero ended up vacating the UWA World Women's Championship on April 19, 1981, for undocumented reasons.
+On May 20, 1978, Romero defeated Maki Ueda in the finals of a tournament to win the vacant All Pacific Championship.
+She held the title for 81 days, before losing it to Ueda in Tokyo.
+On February 25, 1979, González defeated Romero in their fourth and last Lucha de Apuestas at a Universal Wrestling Association (UWA) show.
+Romero then became involved in a feud with Vicki Williams, in which Romero defeated Williams to win the UWA World Women's Championship.
+The championship change led to a Lucha de Apuestas between the two as well, with Williams pinning Romero, forcing her to be shaved bald afterward.
+Romero ended up vacating the UWA World Women's Championship on April 19, 1981, for undocumented reasons.

 Death

-Romero died on April 19, 1985.
+Romero died on April 19, 1985, at the age of 48.